Geotextile: Global warming

-Glacier retreat
+Glacial retreat

-Geotextiles with reflective properties are used in protecting the melting glaciers.
-In north Italy, they use Geotextiles to cover the glaciers for protecting from the Sun.
+Geotextiles with reflective properties are often used in protecting the melting glaciers.
+In north Italy, they use Geotextiles to cover the glaciers for protection from the Sun.
+The reflective properties of the geotextile reflect the sun away from the melting glacier in order to slow the process.
+However, this process has proven to be more expensive than effective.

 Design methods

 While many possible design methods or combinations of methods are available to the geotextile designer, the ultimate decision for a particular application usually takes one of three directions: design by cost and availability, design by specification, or design by function.
 Extensive literature on design methods for geotextiles has been published in the peer reviewed journal Geotextiles and Geomembranes.

 Requirements

 Geotextiles are needed for specific requirements, just as anything else in the world.
 Some of these requirements consist of polymers composed of a minimum of 85% by weight poly-propylene, polyesters, polyamides, polyolefins, and polyethylene.